Distinguished Professor, Civil and Environmental Engineering & Earth Science; Director, Center for Hydrometeorology and

 Science (AAAS); Fellow, American Geophysical Union (AGU); Fellow, American Meteorological Society

-Member, UCAR Board of Trustees; Past-President of AGU's Hydrology Section; member of four editorial
+Member, UCAR Board of Trustees; Past-President of AGU's Hydrology Section; member of seven editorial

 boards and former editor of AGU's Water Resources Research; Emeritus Member, NOAA Science Advisory